h2oai/wave-apps/twitter-sentiment/README.md

 # Wave Twitter Sentiment Application

-This application allow you to search for twitter hashtags and do sentiment analysis.
+This application allows you to search for Twitter hashtags and do sentiment analysis

 ## Developer Guide